Rthales/Android-E-Commerce-Shopping-Application/README.md

 Under the Computer Misuse Act, I will not any malware that will harm and render other people’s computer unavailable.

-# Schedule Feasibility :anchor:
+# Schedule Feasibility
 The total time taken for each task will be stated in a Gantt Chart and also the start and end dates for that task.
 The Gantt Chart will also show whether or not that task has been completed or if it’s still pending.

-# Economic Feasibility :bank:
+# Economic Feasibility
 I will not be purchasing any software in order to achieve project completion, all of the software and tools that I will be using to develop this project will be free to use.
 No costs will be incurred.

-# Technical Feasibility :carousel_horse:
+# Technical Feasibility
 I will be making use of my MacBook Pro to develop my project.
 The software that will be used are:

 -	Android Studio: Where I will implement the User Interface